White Glove Delivery USA: What It Is, Cost & Insurance (2026)

 Operational safeguards that help claims:

-- Photo-based condition reports (at pickup and at placement)
+- Photo-based condition reports at pickup and at placement

-- Signed checklists for assembly/testing
+- Signed checklists for assembly and testing

 - No unattended delivery unless you explicitly accept that risk

-- Right-size the tier: If no assembly is needed, room-of-choice may suffice; reserve white glove for items needing setup or precision handling
+- Right-size the tier: if no assembly is needed, room-of-choice may suffice.
+Reserve white glove for items needing setup or precision handling.

-A simple US example
+A Simple US Example